AndrusAsumets/supershy-client/README.md

 First Node and Second Node) inside Digital Ocean, Hetzner and/or Vultr containing nothing else but a SSH server.
 Next up, it creates a sshuttle connection from your machine to the First Node.
-All of your local TCP (HTTP etc.) traffic will be routed through the instance via a SSH as though you had been connected to a VPN.
+All of your local TCP (HTTP etc.) traffic will be routed through the instance via sshuttle as though you had been connected to a VPN.
 After 30 minutes, the client will automatically connect to the Second Node, then creates a new fresh First Node instance for future use, and then eventually sunsets the original First Node by destrying it for good.
 The cycle of renewing